 So far, everything has been about your own site.
 Now let’s say there are 10 sites, all equally as good.
 Which one will rank higher?
 Provided all other things are equal – the sites are all as old as each other, the URL is a brand name not an exact-match with the keyword etc – it generally comes down to backlinks – links to your site from other sites.

-To be honest, this is a science in itself and I could get super-nerd about it, but the essence of it is you want to work to get links to your website from related, relevant, “good” websites.
+The essence of this is you want to work to get links to your website from related, relevant, “good” websites.
 Friends, partners, info sites, forums…if you get some great anchor text in there from the best sites, that is a huge bonus too.
 While in highly competitive niches this may not be enough to get you ranked, it is a huge start, and it takes work, so not everyone will be doing it.
-If you get started you’ll realise just how much work it is.
-We provide consistent backlinking as part of our Tourism SEO Services.

 8. How to check your ranking